Director of Communications, College of Liberal Arts and Sciences

 The series is sponsored by the Richard and Mary Anne Francisco Endowed Fund, which supports the Italian Studies lecture series annually.
 It is co-sponsored by the Department of Romance Languages and Literatures; the Department of History;; the Department of Humanities; the Department of Philosophy; and the Villanova School of Business.
 All lectures are free and open to the public.

 About Villanova University’s College of Liberal Arts and Sciences: Since its founding in 1842, Villanova University’s College of Liberal Arts and Sciences has cultivated knowledge, understanding and intellectual courage for a purposeful life in a challenged and changing world.
-With 39 majors across the humanities, social sciences and natural sciences, it is the oldest and largest of Villanova’s colleges, serving more than 4,500 undergraduate and graduate students each year.
+With more than 40 majors across the humanities, social sciences and natural sciences, it is the oldest and largest of Villanova’s colleges, serving more than 4,500 undergraduate and graduate students each year.
 The College is committed to a teacher-scholar model, offering outstanding undergraduate and graduate research opportunities and a rigorous core curriculum that prepares students to become critical thinkers, strong communicators and ethical leaders with a truly global perspective.